 Maybe an unavoidable consequence of his creativity, however, Berne seemed unconcerned by the inconsistencies that began to appear as he made these creative, albeit contradictory leaps, particularly around the way that he thought about the second-order structure(s) and the nature of the Adult Ego State.
 Berne’s early death meant that these discrepancies were never addressed by him.
 As a result, and no doubt inspired by both his creativity and creative leaps, Berne inspired those who came after him to keep advancing and clarifying his original ideas.

-Each member of this this Round Table Discussion, has been thus inspired and so will talk and critique together the ways in which they have subsequently made sense of and adopted a model or models of ego states that helps them to think about and anchor their work.
+Each member of this Round Table Discussion has been thus inspired and so will talk and critique together the ways in which they have subsequently made sense of and adopted a model or models of ego states that helps them to think about and anchor their work.

 Adrienne Lee is a TSTA, UKCP Registered Psychotherapist, and Master Practitioner in NLP.
 She has been practising as a psychotherapist for over 30 years and centrally involved in the development of TA in Britain from its earliest beginnings.
 Originally trained by the late Professor John Allaway, she is a founder member and past Chair of the UK’s Institute of Transactional Analysis (ITA).
 She also served in many committee posts in the ITA and the European Association for Psychotherapy (EAP), and is a past President of the European Association of TA (EATA).
 In 2010, she was awarded the EATA Gold Medal, given for “outstanding services to TA in Europe”.